 3. Carefully clean the cylinder port.
 Stuff tissue in the port so that cleaner and junk does not enter the cylinder.
 If the mating surface of the port is not perfectly flush, it will leak.
 With extreme caution, use a single edged razor blade to remove any deposits.
 It is very easy to gouge the aluminum port if care is not used.
 Once all material is removed, use brake cleaner and air to ensure the surface is clean.
 The tissue will prevent the cleaner and debris from entering the engine.
 Once all the parts and the port are clean, proceed.

 4. Smear a light coating of gray RTV on both sides of the exhaust flange gasket with your fingers.

 5. Immediately place the gasket on the studs, the flange, and the washers.
-Place a drop of blue threadlock on each of the studs at the washers.
+Finger tighten the nuts until the RTV oozes out between the pieces.
+Wait an hour.
+Remove the nuts and place a drop of blue threadlock on each of the studs at the washers.
 Install the nuts and tighten them equally in stages to the correct torque (10 Nm or what is given in your engine's specifications).

 Wait 5 minutes and RETIGHTEN the nuts to the correct torque.
 Wait another 5 minutes and retighten again.

 6. Reinstall the muffler system and the springs. a.
 Install the springs first.
 Use paraglider line to stretch the springs for replacement/removal.
 Do not use Vise-Grips or pliers to stretch the springs because this will nick the tempered surface of the spring and weaken it.
 Here is a video on how to properly do it.
 Use PG line (best) or aircraft wire to secure the springs if they break. b.
 Install the button-head screw underneath the carburetor FIRST and then Install the button-head screw underneath the springs.
 Use blue threadlock on screws and tighten 3-4 Nm (just snug, let the threadlock do its job).